ysato5654/ytvarb/README.md

 # ytvarb

 ytvarb is Ruby library for YouTube Video Analytics.

-The library accesses YouTube Data API v3 and COTOHA API.
+The library uses the service of YouTube Data API v3 and COTOHA API both.

 ## Setup